Our experts will run, manage, and perfect your SIEM, while you retain total ownership.

 All Novacoast SOC analysts are required to meet specific qualifications such as: Bachelor’s Degree in Computer Science or Computer Technology, preferably with a concentration in Cybersecurity or Information Security.
 The equivalent to the latter would be three years of work experience in Information Security or related technological experience.

 Novacoast performs an extensive pre-employment screening process to ensure performance capabilities.
 The SOC Analyst role is responsible for monitoring security, operational events, and incidents.
-They are required to maintain a working knowledge of current security changes, updates, patches in correlation with their technical certifications.
+They are required to maintain a working knowledge of current security changes, updates, and patches in correlation with their technical certifications.
 SOC 1 analysts are required to open support cases with customers and escalate as necessary.

 SOC Leads are required to maintain an extensive working knowledge in relation to security.
 Furthermore, they are required to research, develop, and provide solutions to identify any threats or vulnerabilities in the ultimate effort to avoid risks of exploit.